 For more information on upcoming programs, check Here or contact Program Co-Chairs: Fran Easley and Marti French

-July ECHOS will be the Walking Purse taught by Sam Logan.
+July ECHOS was the Walking Purse taught by Sam Logan.
 See photos from the workshop Here.

 See Tips and How-To Information Here

 Remember, there are no fees for these classes –they are presented to us by the skillful members of our own Guild.
 So just come and get lots of new ideas and learn some interesting tips and quilting skills.

 For more workshop information, please see the ECHOS page!

 MTQG meetings are held every third Monday of the month at:

 231 Smoke Tree Lane; Prescott, Arizona